Home

-California National Monuments
+National Monuments - California

 Cabrillo National Monument

-5/26/1996 Drove to Pt.
-Loma to Cabrillo National Monument.
-We were so early the road (on a military base) was closed so we circled around for a while.
-At the monument, first went to the visitor center for beautiful views of North Island, Harbor Island, etc. Down to the ocean to explore the tidepool area and more great views.
+so we circled around for a while.
+At the monument, first went to the visitor center for beautiful views of North Island, Harbor Island, etc.

 The park sign